 Administers the oath of office to Council members, board and commission members, and police officers

-Presides over the January meeting of the new City Council until the Mayor is elected
+Presides over the Organizational Meeting of the new City Council until the Mayor is elected

-The City Clerk's Office maintains all board and commission public notices and minutes; notifies members when their term of office is ending; tracks board and commission vacancies and appointments; and facilitates the Appointments Committee's monthly meeting.
+Additionally, the City Clerk's Office trains City staff on open meetings compliance and best practices for public meetings; maintains all board and commission minutes; notifies board and commission members when their term of office is ending or when they are appointed or reappointed; tracks board and commission vacancies and appointments; facilitates the City Council Appointments Committee's monthly meeting; and provides technical assistance and guidance to facilitate public meetings.